mpihlstrom/femton/exposition.md

 ## The principle of minimal edge disruption [draft]

 [This principle is best explained with images and animation.
 Should I embrace multimedia exposition?
 But then what's the point in speaking at all? ...
 There is a point of course.
 It's a mistake to believe in the one ultimate explanation, just as there's not just one way to prove a mathematical theorem.
 Probably mathematics itself is always-already a point-of-view in the making.
-The Truth need no formulations, let's keep in mind.]
+The Truth needs no formulations, let's keep in mind.]

 [I don't like the wordy "principle of minimal edge disruption".
 I don't like the name "edge semantic re-triangulation" that much either; it is too generic and doesn't capture the visual bearing.
 I am also not sure how to anchor the notions and whether they should even co-exist in the same exposition: they are related but not the same, and I'm not sure what is the proper vantage point.
 I don't know my audience.
-Even if I stay true to the idea of targetting myself, then -- who am I?]
+Even if I stay true to the idea of targeting myself, then -- who am I?]

 ## The algorithm [draft]